amazon-archives/amplify-photo-gallery-workshop/workshop-content/source_content/111_analytics/tracking-users.md

 You'll receive an email with your verification link. after verifying your address you're ready to use Pinpoints Email sending function.

-Next we need to extend our code to track our Users and collect data to generate campains or other fancy stuff.
+Next we need to extend our code to track our Users and collect data to generate campaigns or other fancy stuff.

 edit **src/App.js** once again and add something like: